 When Did You Last Assess the Health of Your Congregation?

 Healthy Churches Produce Disciples and Leaders

 If local churches exist long enough, they will inevitably go through different seasons of vitality.
 Sometimes the church will be more vital than others.
 There will be seasons when God’s presence and the fruit of the gospel are very evident.
 There may also be times of decline when there is concern for the ongoing vitality of the church.
 These seasons are simply the ebb and flow of life.

-Inward focus • Aging congregation • Program-driven • No clear vision mission, core values, strategy, or measures • Maintenance ministry • Preservation mindset • Caution • Lack of faith • Leaders afraid to lead
+Inward focus • Aging congregation • Program-driven • No clear biblical vision, mission, core values, strategy, or measures • Maintenance ministry • Preservation mindset • Caution • Lack of faith • Leaders afraid to lead

-Outward focus • Kingdom prayer (Lord’s Prayer as model) • Leadership team developing a clear and compelling vision, mission, core values, strategy and measures (FFCM) • Repentance • Faith in what God can do • Moving from program to personal ministry • Leaders lead and take faith risks
+Outward focus • Kingdom prayer (Lord’s Prayer as model) • Leadership team developing a clear and compelling biblical vision, mission, core values, strategy and measures (FFCM) • Repentance • Faith in what God can do • Moving from program to personal ministry • Leaders lead and take faith risks

 One thing’s for sure: a congregation can never have too much life, energy, or zeal for Jesus.
 Our hearts can never be “too full” of Christ.
 As a leader in the church, you must be humble and proactive enough to step back and assess whether your congregation is enjoying a healthy and abundant season or persevering through a spiritually dry one.